JonatanHogild/FreeIPA_for_virtual_environment/README.md

 ### 3.4 Firewall configuration

-freeIPA uses a couple of different protocols.
+FreeIPA uses a couple of different protocols.
 The following ports must be allowed through the firewall for full functionality:
 - TCP ports: 80, 433 (HTTP/HTTPS), 389, 636 (LDAP/LDAPS), 88, 464 (Kerberos), 53 (DNS)
 - UDP Ports: 88, 464 (Kerberos), 123 (NTP)

 We'll configure the firewall on the Proxmox server to work with these protocols.
 We've already made rules for HTTP,HTTPS, DNS and NTP.
 These rules doesn't need to be adjusted.
+Though the server will need some additional DNS rules.

-Since we are using an internal DNS, and we want to forward traffic to our organisatoins DNS, we want to replace the ip-address of the *dns* IP Set.
+Since we are using an internal DNS, and we want to forward traffic to our organisations DNS, we want to replace the ip-address of the *dns* IP Set.

 #### 3.4.1 FreeIPA-server firewall rules
 Create a new security-group and call it *freeipa-server*.